mienaikoe/ziyu/Chapters/2-3-Chapter10.md

 Linyu walked toward Casra and grinned at him as thi stared at his chest.
 "You're blue now," thi said with a clever smirk.
 "Linyu!", Casra admonished hae but Kipnu chuckled along with Linyu.
 His eyes met again with Casra's and a sense of warmth came over him.
 He was in good company here.

 The entrance Linyu had popped out of was a wooden door with just enough space to fit Kipnu's lumbering body.
 As he set foot upon the floor of their home, he took in the sweet piny scent of burning anomin oil.
 To his left was a small black iron firebox with a pot sitting atop.
 To his right, a small low table crouched over a thickly-woven kelpen rug, the same material as the long black poncho draped over his shoulders.
 At the far end of the room a large vinegrass bed was neatly laid in a corner where Linyu was lighting a third lantern perched upon a metal stand.
-Casra had already prepared him a set of thick kelpen trousers and held them out with a stern look on hae face as if to insist he wear them before stepping any further.
+Casra had already prepared him a set of thick kelpen trousers and foot wrappings and held them out with a stern look on hae face as if to insist he wear them before stepping any further.

 "Lin," thi said. "grab a few paocha leaves from the cupboard."